stricklandrbls/daffodil-vscode/DEVELOPMENT.md

 **WARNING:** Do not `export NODE_TLS_REJECT_UNAUTHORIZED=0` into your environment as it will disable TLS certificate verification on _all_ node HTTPS connections done in that shell session.

+##### Tests Failing When Connected Through SSH

+Unit tests may not work when connected through SSH.

 #### Debugging Issues

 ##### SELinux Port Functionality